 This article is written for you, the person using porn.
-Not to blame you, but to help you see patterns you might be too close to notice.
+It is meant to help you see patterns you might be too close to notice.

 Key takeaways

-• Porn addiction causes a slow withdrawal from relationships (small increments of distance, shorter conversations, less emotional presence) that compounds over months and years
+• Porn addiction can create a slow withdrawal from relationships through distance, shorter conversations, and less emotional presence

 The slow withdrawal